 Tight or synthetic underwear is likely to rub against the vagina, intensify the dryness, restrict air access, and potentially lead to yeast infections.
 Instead, choseunderwear to prevent vaginal dryness, such as those made from breathable and natural fabrics, like cotton.

 Using natural oils for vaginal dryness, such as those extracted from olives, coconut, or flax, is a safe and effective way to reduce discomforts.
 Water-based lubricants, on the other hand, might be a more suitable option for some women as they do not degrade the latex in condoms as some oil-based products may.2

 Eat More Foods with Phytoestrogens

 For menopausal women, vaginal dryness is often caused by hormonal imbalances, primarily a decline in estrogen levels.
-Counter this naturally by eating more phytoestrogens, or plant compounds that act like estrogen in the human body.
-Phytoestrogens are found in soy products, tempeh, oats, barley, nuts, and seeds, among others.
+As such, eating foods rich in phytoestrogens and vitamins for vaginal dryness, like vitamin E, is one of the best natural cures for feminine dryness.
+Good options include soy and soy products, oats, barley, nuts, and seeds, among others.

 Although most menopausal women can effectively manage the symptoms by instilling some of the aforementioned home remedies for vaginal dryness and pain, treating the root cause of hormonal imbalance will provide the best results.
 There are many natural and effective vaginal dryness treatments that do just that.
 Click on the previous link to get your zing and a sex life you desire back.

 - Canadian Women's Health Network.
 (2014).
 Keeping your Vagina Healthy.
 Retrieved December 21, 2018 from http://www.cwhn.ca/en/node/44816